Sal Brinton

 Sarah Virginia Brinton, Baroness Brinton (born 1 April 1955), known as Sal Brinton, is a British politician who served as president of the Liberal Democrats from 2015 to 2020.
 In November 2010 she was nominated to the House of Lords, taking her place on 10 February 2011 having been created Baroness Brinton, of Kenardington in the County of Kent on 4 February.
-After Jo Swinson lost her seat at the 2019 United Kingdom general election, Brinton and Sir Ed Davey became acting co-leaders of the Liberal Democrats.
+After Jo Swinson lost her seat at the 2019 general election, Brinton and Sir Ed Davey became acting co-leaders of the Liberal Democrats.
+After Brinton's term as party president ended, her successor Mark Pack also succeeded her as acting co-leader with Davey.
+Davey was elected as permanent leader of the party in 2020.

 Early life and education

 Brinton was born in Paddington, London, in 1955.
 She is the daughter of former Conservative MP Tim Brinton, and the cousin of Mary Stocks, Baroness Stocks.

 Brinton was educated at Benenden School and studied stage management at the Central School of Speech and Drama.
 She subsequently completed a degree in English literature at Churchill College, Cambridge, in 1981.